CiscoDevNet/cnwan-docs/README.md

 # Cloud Native SD-WAN Documentation

-This repository unifies the documentation from the various CNWAN repositories, for the time being the overall architectural documentation and the documentation of the three components: the operator, the reader and the adaptor.
+This repository unifies the documentation from the various CN-WAN repositories, for the time being the overall architectural documentation and the documentation of the three components: the operator, the reader and the adaptor.